holdfenytolvaj/pogi/docs/API/PgDb.md

 ## setLogger(logger:PgDbLogger)
 Note: inherited.

-Sets the fallback logger for all queries (if no schema or table level logger is set, this will be used).
+Sets the fallback logger for all queries (if no schema, table or query level logger is set, this will be used).
 ```js
 pgdb.setLogger(console);
 ```